CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailaddress.md

 ### Name

-The `Name` property is used to define the name associated with the email address.
+The Name is used to define the name associated with the email address.

+This property is not required.

 | | |
 |--------------------|---------------------------|